-Prior to 2016 there have been two "aggregate depots" in West Berkshire, one importing crushed rock used to produce asphalt, the other a road to rail aggregate depot importing hard rock together with some sand and gravel by rail.
-In 2016, there were effectively four aggregate depot 'sites' as one line is now utilised by two different operators, which separate sales figures.
+Prior to 2016 there were two "aggregate depots" in West Berkshire, one importing crushed rock used to produce asphalt, the other a road to rail aggregate depot importing hard rock together with some sand and gravel by rail.
+There are now effectively four aggregate depot 'sites' as one line is now utilised by two different operators, with separate sales figures.
 In addition one depot that previously imported cement has begun to import raw aggregates for the manufacture of concrete and for onward transportation.
 As such this site is now able to be included in the sales figures for imported aggregates.